earizon/txt_world_domination/README.md

 * [Software Architecture](https://earizon.github.io/txt_world_domination/viewer.html?payload=../SoftwareArchitecture/ALL.payload)
 * [PostgreSQL Architecture](https://earizon.github.io/txt_world_domination/viewer.html?payload=../PostgreSQL/notes.txt)

-## Taking and classifying notes "vs" LLM AI and prompt Engineering
+## Taking and classifying notes in the era of LLMs and prompt Engineering

 Why taking notes in the era of Machine Learning and Large Language Models?

 Simply put.
-They complement each other:
+They complement each other in a recursive infinite loop:

-- LLM responses are just stochastic answers.
-They look to make sense, but they completely ignore the real world outside its "buffer" context.
-- When taking notes we can just "reuse" the knowledge of experts posting in magazines, research papers, reddit, coffee chats, ...

- AI works "fine" when applied to limited (not necesarely small) contexts, for example, basic programming tasks or (not so basic) math-like tasks with a well defined set and operations (algebraic problems, chess-like problems, ...).

-I work in the software development world.
-Let me summarize my experience:

- - When asking AI bots about some well defined programming code, it works.
-   Really Nice!
- - When asking AI bots about some blur administration task related to operation of systems with many opinionated tools, undefined context, competing companies shelling overlapping products, ... **AI miserably fails**.

-  On the other side, when taking notes from experts we can tag competing products, highlight pros/cons, take cheat-sheets, annotate with use-cases, pending features, stuff like that.<br/>
-  We can fetch some "information" and complete some previous note (maybe written 4 years ago) so that content that was incomplete starts to "make sense".
-Finally, we can take much more sensible decisions.
+- LLMs training can be highly improved by providing embedding hints (topics, subtopics with well defined dimensions vs randomly trained dimensions in embeddings).
+- Unclassified markdown (and code, and "JIRA" tasks") can make use of LLMs to tag current content using the previously defined taxonomy or improving/detailing the taxonomy.

- It's possible through advanced prompt-engineering to make AI return sensible answers .. **but advanced prompt-engineering is way more difficult and time consuming that just taking and classifying notes**.
+Also, it's possible through advanced prompt-engineering to make AI return contextual and correct answers .. **but advanced prompt-engineering is way more difficult and time consuming that just taking and classifying notes**.
  In fact, I would say that taking and classifying notes, **creating a well defined and stable taxonomy is a "MUST" for "advanced" prompt-engineering**.